-Meals For The Elderly provides nutritionally-balanced, home-delivered noontime meals to the homebound, elderly and disabled citizens of Tom Green County and Miles.
+Meals For The Elderly provides nutritionally-balanced, home-delivered noontime meals at no cost to the homebound, elderly and disabled citizens of Tom Green County, Irion County, Concho County & Miles.
 Meals are typically delivered between 10:00 a.m. and 1:00 p.m., Monday through Friday.
-All clients qualify for breakfast and weekend meals in addition to our regular noontime meal.
-The meals are delivered to the client’s door by trained volunteers, who are often the only people our clients see on a daily basis.
+The meals are delivered to the recipient’s door by trained volunteers, who are there to offer a daily check-in and smile along with the meal.
 We prepare and deliver more than 700 nutritious meals each day right here in San Angelo.

 Each client and prospective client is assigned to a case manager who assesses the client’s needs, coordinates other needed services, and advocates for the client with other agencies.
 All clients are re-certified for the program on a yearly basis.
 The case manager is also the client’s link to accessing and receiving other services within the community.

 Our first priority is always providing a nourishing noon meal, but the case manager also determine if clients need additional meals or other services that we can provide or coordinate with other service providers.
 Clients are visited in their home at least once a year so that the case manager can assess their environment and ability to live independently.
 The case managers ask questions related to activities of daily living, nutrition, and physical and mental well being along with what resources (financial and family) clients have available to help them.